 As mentioned, the Caribbean country of Trinidad and Tobago recently revamped its banknotes, switching from cotton to a more durable polymer material.

-As of the beginning of 2022, the old banknotes (those dated prior to 2020) are no longer legal tender.
-The Central Bank of Trinidad and Tobago in Port of Spain will exchange the old cotton notes for new banknotes indefinitely, but you will no longer be able to use the notes around the Caribbean islands.
+The Central Bank of Trinidad and Tobago in Port of Spain will exchange the old cotton notes for current notes indefinitely, but you will no longer be able to use the notes around the Caribbean islands.

-The new polymer notes—which come in different colors, making them easily distinguishable from one another—have six denominations: $1, $5, $10, $20, $50, and $100.
+The new polymer notes — which come in different colors, making them easily distinguishable from one another — have six different denominations: $1, $5, $10, $20, $50, and $100.

 Each banknote features an image of the Central Bank Building of Trinidad and Tobago on one side and the country’s coat of arms on the other.
 Security features include raised bumps, a clear window, and gold ink.